-Despite the increased allotment and expansion of services and supports for schools and students, Oregon is unable to achieve the Maintenance of Effort technical requirements for fiscal years 2022 and 2023.
-The proportional level of the State's support for elementary and secondary education relative to Oregon's overall spending declined in 2022 and 2023 because of the State's necessary investments in addressing other urgent priorities.
-These investments required immediate funding, which has naturally decreased the percentage of education spending relative to the overall State budget during these fiscal years.
-Though the proportional percentage of spending decreased during these fiscal years when compared to the baseline years, total funding on a dollar basis actually increased substantially.
+Despite the increased allotment and expansion of services and supports for schools and students, Oregon is unable to achieve the Maintenance of Effort technical requirements for fiscal year 2023.
+The proportional level of the State's support for elementary and secondary education relative to Oregon's overall spending declined in fiscal year 2023 because of the State's necessary investments in addressing other urgent priorities, including whole-child needs that address student basic needs.
+For example, we know that student success is based in part on their health.
+Oregon is proud to be the first state in the country to allow children to be continuously enrolled in Medicaid until their sixth birthday.
+Additionally, the state has made significant investments in the newly created Department of Early Learning and Care, which began operating as a new, independent state agency on July 1, 2023.
+Excluding program transfers, General Fund and Student Success Act investments have increased the state's early learning budget by over 25% in the 2023-25 biennium from the prior two-year budget cycle.
+Needed investments in early learning and other urgent priorities have required immediate funding, which has naturally decreased the percentage of education spending relative to the overall State budget in fiscal year 2023.
+Though the proportional percentage of spending decreased in fiscal 2023 when compared to the baseline years, total funding on a dollar basis increased substantially.
+Oregon has a two-year budget, so the reasons explained in the State's 2022 Maintenance of Effort waiver request are consistent for fiscal 2023, which represents the second fiscal year of the same 2021-23 biennial budget.